 Each product type is debuted in small batches.
 Depending on the product's resonance, the decision is made for a second batch and restock.
 This design model has allowed us the freedom and ability to respond nimbly to design multiple collections in a year, collaborate with artists and institutions, and create one a kind pieces.

-Moving to Washington, D.C. for college in 2003, Sarah still calls the District home.
-Known for her big smile, love of deep thoughts and conversations, and eclectic range of interests, Sarah loves exploring the city, a good glass of wine, Italian food, and travel.
-With a Masters in International Affairs & Development, extensive volunteer experience abroad, and a love of art + social impact businesses, Kicheko grew from a side hustle project to a full-fledged social impact brand.
+Moving to Washington, D.C. for college in 2003, Sarah calls the District home.
+Known for her big smile and eclectic range of interests, Sarah loves exploring the city, a good glass of wine, dining out, and travel.
+With a Masters in International Affairs & Development, extensive volunteer experience abroad, and a love of art + social impact businesses, Kicheko grew from a side hustle project to a full-time venture.

-When not working on Kicheko or traveling, Sarah teaches barre at the Dailey Method fitness studio, loves to spend time with her husband and friends, and/or can be found watching Netflix and movies with a glass of wine.
+When not working on Kicheko or traveling, Sarah is working on designing her home in Anacostia, loves to spend time with her husband and toddler, and can be found watching Netflix and movies with a glass of wine.

 Washington, DC 20017